How Can I Tell if My Homes Air Quality is Bad?

-If you’re uncertain whether your Huntsville residence has unhealthy indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Huntsville residence has poor indoor air quality (IAQ), it possibly does.

-We spend much of our time indoors.
-In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more contaminated than outdoors, which may create long-term health problems.
+We are indoors a lot.
+As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more polluted than outdoors, which may create long-term health problems.

-We’ve put together a list of the most frequent causes of inferior IAQ, the problems they cause and how you can take care of these indoor air pollutants.
-If you’re troubled by the air inside your residence, we suggest consulting with a pro like All Weather Heating & Air Conditioning Inc about which products are a good fit for your home.
+We’ve made a list of the most ordinary causes of inferior IAQ, the problems they make and how you can fix these indoor air pollutants.
+If you’re concerned about the air inside your home, we recommend talking with a professional like All Weather Heating & Air Conditioning Inc about which solutions are ideal for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from everyday household products.
+Volatile organic compounds, or VOCs, are chemicals leaked by regular household things.

 • Furniture